 Vietnamese Lemongrass Beef and Rice Noodle Salad

-Vietnamese Lemongrass Beef and Rice Noodle Salad is a substantial Vietnamese salad with vegetables, starch and protein and eaten with a piquant sauce.
-For a stronger flavour, marinade the beef for a couple of hours while you get your hair done (!) or even the night before.
+For a stronger flavour, marinate the beef for a couple of hours or even the night before.